-Develo Development controls Front se etback C5.6 Minimum 4.5m front setback from the front property line or the existing average building line (whichever is less) C5.7 Podium structures and basement car parks are not to be within the front setback area C5.8 Setback areas are not to be used for at grade parking.
+C5.6 Minimum 4.5m front setback from the front property line or the existing average building line for 75% of the building facade.
+The remaining 25% of the façade may allow a 2m encroachment provided the encroachment contains habitable rooms, terraces, balconies or bay windows.
+C5.7 Podium structures and basement car parks are not to be within the front setback area C5.8 Setback areas area not to be used for at grade parking.
 C5.9 Minimum 5.5m front setback from the front property line for a garage to enable a parked car to be situated in front of the garage.
-Front se etback encroachment C5.10 Maximum 1.5m encroachment of front setback for architectural features, such as an entry porch or deck